rsanchezgarc/cesped/README.md

 - 11120.
 The EMPIAR-11120

 Do not forget to change the configuration files or to provide different values via command line or environmental variables.
-In addtion, `[--config CONFIG_NAME.yaml]` also allow to overwrite the default values using (a/some) custom yaml file(s).
+In addition, `[--config CONFIG_NAME.yaml]` also allows to overwrite the default values using (a/some) custom yaml file(s).
 Use `-h` to see the list of configurable parameters.
 Some of the most important ones are.
 - trainer.default_root_dir.
 Directory where the checkpoints and the logs will be saved, from [defaultTrainerConfig.yaml](cesped%2Fconfigs%2FdefaultTrainerConfig.yaml)
+- optimizer.lr.
+The learning rate, from [defaultOptimizerConfig.yaml](cesped%2Fconfigs%2FdefaultOptimizerConfig.yaml)
 - data.benchmarkDir.
 Directory where the benchmark entries are saved, from [defaultModelConfig.yaml](cesped%2Fconfigs%2FdefaultModelConfig.yaml)
 - data.num_data_workers.
 Number of workers for data loading, from [defaultModelConfig.yaml](cesped%2Fconfigs%2FdefaultModelConfig.yaml)

 ### Inference
 In order to predict the poses on one target, you run
 ```
-python -m cesped.inferEntry --data.halfset <HALFSET> --data.targetName <TARGETNAME>
+python -m cesped.inferEntry --data.halfset <HALFSET> --data.targetName <TARGETNAME> --ckpt_path <PATH_TO_CHECKPOINT>
 ```

 ##API